Rohrym/Stylometric-Analysis-on-British-Political-Speeches/README.md

 The third main folder titled ‘Scrapers’ contains anew Juypiter Notebooks which scrape the Britishpoliticalspeech archive for respectively speech's metadata (CSV scraper) and the texts themselves (most importantly the TXT scraper).

-Finally, the repository contains two more individual jupyter notebooks, the ‘mynewbook’, which is an auto-generated file and Juypiter Notebook used to conduct the stylometric analysis.
+Finally, the repository contains two more individual jupyter notebooks, the ‘mynewbook’, which is an auto-generated file, a Juypiter Notebook used to conduct the stylometric analysis and the Data Management Plan using the ‘Science Europe Template’.